The Wonder Kid

-The Wonder Kid is a 1952 British drama film directed by Karl Hartl and starring Bobby Henrey, Elwyn Brook-Jones and Oskar Werner.
-The film was completed in 1950, premiered in Europe in January 1951 but was not given a full release in Britain for a further year.
+The Wonder Kid (also known as Wonder Boy and Wonder Child) is a 1952 British drama film directed by Karl Hartl and starring Bobby Henrey, Elwyn Brook-Jones and Oskar Werner.
+It was written by Gene Markey and Hartl.

 Plot

-Sebastian Giro is a ten-year-old French boy and child musical prodigy found in an orphanage by Mr Gorik (Elwyn Brook-Jones) who exploits the youngster’s talent as a classical pianist and turns him into an international celebrity.
+Sebastian Giro is a ten-year-old French boy and child musical prodigy found in an orphanage by Mr Gorik who exploits the youngster’s talent as a classical pianist and turns him into an international celebrity.
 He even tells everyone that the boy is only seven years old to make the boy wonder’s talent seem all the more remarkable.

 But Gorik is also a crook who embezzles the takings so that he has almost all the money and Sebastian gets hardly any.
-Coupled with that, Gorik won’t allow Sebastian to enjoy the simple pleasures of being a little boy, like playing with other boys or even reading comic books, because, when Sebastian isn’t performing, Gorik isn’t making any money out of him.
+Gorik won’t allow Sebastian to enjoy the simple pleasures of being a little boy, like playing with other boys or even reading comic books, because, when Sebastian is not performing, Gorik is not making any money out of him.
 He works the over tired boy like a slave who must continually practice on the piano.

-Sebastian’s elderly English governess, Miss Frisbie (Muriel Aked) is very concerned about the boy and confronts Gorik about his crooked activities.
+Sebastian’s elderly English governess, Miss Frisbie is very concerned about the boy and confronts Gorik about his crooked activities.
 But he dismisses her from her post.
-Miss Frisbie then pays a gang of crooks to "kidnap" Sebastian and take him to stay in a remote lodge in the Austrian Tyrol, where the boy has never been so free and happy and Gorik won’t get him back until he’s paid over a huge ransom which is, in effect, all the money he has stolen from the boy.
+Miss Frisbie then pays a gang of crooks to "kidnap" Sebastian and take him to stay in a remote lodge in the Austrian Tyrol, where the boy has never been so free and happy and Gorik will not get him back until he pays a huge ransom which is, in effect, all the money he has stolen from the boy.